Hari70a/React-native-Facebook-Integration/README.md

 ### FB integration in android

-* Follow the steps here to  do installation of plugins and its associates.
+* Follow the steps below for installation of plugins and its associates.

 ###Installation Setup for android